 Launching in September 2019, St Mellitus College, East Midlands will be the newest teaching centre for the college, and will offer ordination training and theological education in the East Midlands region.
 At the invitation of the Bishops, we will look to support the flourishing of mission and ministry across the diverse range of contexts in the East Midlands, working in close collaboration with the Dioceses of Leicester and Southwell & Nottingham.
 David will join the team from 1st March on a 0.6fte basis (moving to 0.8fte from 1st September) and Jitesh on a 0.5fte basis from 1st August 2019.

-Andy Emerton, Dean of St Mellitus College, writes:
+Andy Emerton, Former Dean of St Mellitus College, writes:

 We are very excited about the appointments of David and Jitesh to the St Mellitus College Team.
 They bring a vast range of strengths and expertise from the fields of academic theology, practical ministry, administration and leadership, as well as first-hand experience of serving in the East Midlands region within our partner dioceses of Southwell & Nottingham and Leicester.
 They are both passionate about the task of forming Christlike leaders for the church and we look forward to working with them as we launch the new teaching centre.